CV for Michael C. Hughes

 • Taught core principles of machine learning to 101 students

-• Course format: 3 open-ended projects, 5 homeworks (conceptual and code questions), 2 exams
+• Format: 2 open-ended projects, 5 homeworks (concept questions and code exercises), 2 exams

 • Tufts CS Dept.